-22. 98% of educators view video-based learning as an important aspect of providing a personalized experience—an increasingly important function in modern education.
+22. 98% of educators view video-based learning as an essential aspect of providing a personalized experience—an increasingly important function in modern education.

-24. Schools spend more than $3 billion per year on digital content for their students.
+24. Schools spend more than $3 billion annually on digital content for their students.

-25. 70% of students say that they use EdTech tools outside of schools on a weekly basis.
+25. 70% of students say that they use EdTech tools outside of school on a weekly basis.